Gila River Indian Community

 The reservation has a land area of 583.749 sqmi and a 2020 Census population of 14,260.
 It is made up of seven districts along the Gila River and its largest communities are Sacaton, Komatke, Santan, and Blackwater.
 Tribal administrative offices and departments are located in Sacaton.
-The Community operates its own telecom company, electric utility, industrial park and healthcare clinic, and publishes a monthly newspaper.
+The Community operates its own telecommunications company, electric utility, industrial park and healthcare clinic, and publishes a monthly newspaper.
 It has one of the highest rates of Type 2 diabetes in the world, around 50% of the population.

-The community has voluntarily contributed to Type 2 diabetes research, by participating in many studies of the disease.
+The community voluntarily contributes to Type 2 diabetes research, having participated in many studies of the disease.

 Government

-Under their constitution, tribal members elect a governor and lieutenant governor at-large.
+Under their constitution, tribal citizens elect a governor and lieutenant governor at-large.
 They also elect 16 council members, from single-member districts or sub-districts with roughly equal populations.